Support for course and module design and delivery

 - New student guidance on what the Academic Advising offer looks like.

-You need to ensure your course and modules are inclusive and accessible.
-Take a look at the:
+You need to ensure your course and modules are inclusive and accessible to all.
+Visit:

 - Applied Inclusive Practice guidance

-- From an assessment perspective take a look at the Assessment and Feedback Journey overview.
+- From an assessment perspective take a look at the assessment and feedback section above.

 Reading Lists Online